GAMS-dev/gamspy/docs/user/set.rst

     checking and thus typos will not be detected and data that the user intends to be in the model might actually not be part of it.

-Observe that in GAMS a simple set is always regarded as a subset of the universal set.
+Observe that in GAMSPy a simple set is always regarded as a subset of the universal set.
 Thus the set definition ::

     i = Set(m, "i", records = range(1,10))